 Our editors independently research, test, and recommend the best products and services; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

 With friendly people, wonderful food, and gorgeous scenery, Iceland is a country that will utterly draw you in after just a few hours on the ground.
 But don’t miss a stop in the shops, especially in Reykjavík, where there’s an ongoing emphasis on Icelandic-made skincare, clothing (especially woolens and knits), and homewares which combine modern Scandic design with, upon occasion, a bit of offbeat humor.
-We’ve rounded up some of the best gifts you can buy on a visit to Iceland—or pick up on Amazon after the fact if your carry-on just can't fit anything else.
+We’ve rounded up some great gifts you can buy on a visit to Iceland—or pick up online after the fact if your carry-on just can't fit anything else.

 Our Top Picks

 Bioeffect Daytime Cream